Soy is a common cause of food

 child, as this can help treat mild allergy symptoms.
 Use

 after — not as a replacement for — the epinephrine shot during life-threatening

 What Else Should I Know?

-your child has a soy allergy, the doctor will give you guidelines on keeping your
+shows that your child has a soy allergy, the doctor will give you guidelines on keeping

-child safe.
+your child safe.
 Your child may need to completely avoid products made with soy.
-This can
+This

 check sites such as the Food Allergy Research